eldadp100/Deep-Learning-Adversarial-Attacks-and-Resistant-Learning/README.md

 ## How to run the project
 (the exact commands are for GTSRB dataset, for MNIST see the comment below)
 1. clone this repository (the dataset also included).
-2. run from the project directory: python experiments.py --dataset-name traffic_signs
+2. run from the project directory: "python experiments.py --dataset-name traffic_signs"

-for MNIST - python experiments.py --dataset-name MNIST
+for MNIST - "python experiments.py --dataset-name MNIST".

-Set the following configs in configs.py:
-1.
-2.
-3.
-4.
+see configs.py to set configs.

+## Requirements
+1. Dataset - please download the dataset from this repo. (clone this repo including data folder)
+2. Conda Environment - I used hw4_env to execute the project.
+(Activate using "conda activate hw4_env")
+3. Libraries: Pytorch, Torchvision and some other known.
+All apear in hw4_env.

+## Notes
+In nova I occurd a bug "ImportError: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version `GLIBCXX_3.4.21' not found (required by home/wolf/sagieb/course/miniconda3/envs/hw4_env/lib/python3.7/site-packages/kiwisolver.cpython-37m-x86_64-linux-gnu.so)".
+To fix the bug I add: "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/wolf/sagieb/course/miniconda3/lib/"

 ## The files in the project:
 * experiments.py - the main file of the project.
 To execute the project run this file as explained in the previous section.